Top 5 Distortion and Overdrive Pedals and How To Use Them

 Classic Drive Tones

 The MXR Distortion + uses germanium diodes and has a different character to the Rat 2 and DS-1 above.
 This pedal offers soft clipping, The way to get the most out of this MXR is to put it in front of an amp that is already breaking up, and then it will sing.
-I find the Distortion knob works best between the 10 o’clock and 3 o’clock positions.
+I find the Distortion knob works best between 10 o’clock and 3 o’clock.
 Then set the Output knob to taste and off you go.

-Link to MXR Distortion + on Thomann
+MXR Distortion + on Thomann

 Boss BD-2 Overdrive